-For typical district heating temperature levels, the specific capacity of the storage is 60 - 80 kWh/m similar to TTES.
-The heat losses depend on the temperature level in the storage, the insulation of the lid and the volume/surface-ratio, and whether a heat pump is used to discharge the storage.
-In general, the dimensioning of insulation is subject to economical optimisation, i.e. does it make more sense to invest in insulation or more solar collectors.
-A wide range is seen.
-Examples of storage efficiencies in the range of 80% to 95% have been seen.
+For conventional DH temperature levels, the specific capacity of the storage is 60 - 80 kWh/m3 similar to TTES.
+The heat losses depend on the temperature level in the storage, the insulation of the lid, the volume/surface-ratio, the use of the storage (charge/discharge over the year) and whether a heat pump is used to discharge the storage.
+In general, the dimensioning of insulation is subject to economical optimisation, i.e. answering a question if it makes more sense to invest in additional insulation or more solar collectors.
+See more on heat loss considerations in section 3.8.
+Examples of storage efficiencies in the range of 80% to 95% have been seen, but lower ones are likely for "single cycle" seasonal use.

-Key points for pit thermal energy storage are choice of material and water chemistry.
-Water treatment - removal of salts and calcium, raise of pH to 9.8 - is important to reduce/avoid corrosion.
+Key points for PTES are the choice of material and water chemistry.
+Water treatment - removal of salts and calcium and raise of pH value to around 9.8 - is important to reduce/avoid corrosion.
 In addition, choice of steel quality of the pipes is crucial to ensure long technical lifetime.
-The insulation material in the lid should be resistant to water in case of a leakage, so that the insulation effect is not lost.
-Leakages can be found and repaired by divers.
+The insulation material in the lid should be resistant to water in case of a leakage, so that the insulation is not damaged by this and the insulation effect is not lost or at least can be recovered by drying out the insulation.
+Leakages can be found and repaired by divers in periods where the temperature is not too high.
 A key component of the pit thermal energy storage is the liner.
 The technical lifetime of the liner depends on the temperature of the water - the higher the temperature the shorter the lifetime.

-3.3.2 PTES Geometry - Considerations regarding design, soil balances etc.
+3.3.2 PTES geometry - considerations regarding design, soil balances etc.

-When establishing a very large pit heat storage, for instance of 1 million m, it can be beneficial to consider establishing two pit heat storages of 0.5 million m each and located just next to each other.
-In this case, the two storages are connected in series, which will correspond to having the two storages on top of each other.
+When establishing a large pit heat storage, for instance of 1 million m3, it can be beneficial to consider establishing two pit heat storages of 0.5 million m3 each and located just next to each other.
+In this case, the two storages can be connected in series, which will correspond to having the two storages on top of each other.
 Typically, once a year, the connection is reversed.
-The benefits of this include
+The benefits of this include the following: